 FindMyPast has an especially good collection of Queensland records, and I have also been using their British census records and parish registers for many years.
 Recently I made exciting discoveries in passenger lists, Royal Household records, East India Company and civil service pensions, and non-conformist baptisms, marriages and burials.
 For example, passenger lists showed that between one British census and the next, some of my families went to South Africa and Canada and then returned to England.

-Recent improvements at FindMyPast include:
+Recent improvements and enhancements at FindMyPast include:

 - The latest (July 2014) explanation of how to use FindMyPast's new search tools (a 'must-read' now that their site has changed).
 The new SEARCH platform is getting better all the time.
 It is very powerful and flexible, and it allows you to search at multiple category levels.